TEST &

 (pre-exposure prophylaxis)

-• Consider using PrEP if you’re HIV-negative, have had sex in the past 6 months and:
+• Consider PrEP if you’re HIV negative and:

 For more information about PrEP